matbloch/coding_quickstarter/Web/Amazon/Networking.md

   - or create a new one

 - Select the created target group (the service you want to expose to the internet)

+  - Note: You have to assign your ECS instances to this target group so that they receive the traffic

 - Verify that your service is accessible: